From dread of double maths

 I’ve watched you growing up

-of my sex, then as a father –
+of my sex, and as a father –

 my little girl is five.